garthgilmourni/ktor-getting-started-test/GettingStartedWithKtorV1.md

 The `testApplication` method creates a new instance of Ktor.
 This instance is running inside a test environment, as opposed to a server like Netty.

-We can then use the `application` method to invoke the same setup that is called from `embeddedServer`.
+We can then use the `application` method to invoke the same setup functionality that is called from `embeddedServer`.
 Finally we can use the built-in `client` object and JUnit assertions to send a sample request and check the response.

 The test can be run in [any of the standard ways for executing tests](https://www.jetbrains.com/help/idea/performing-tests.html) in IntelliJ IDEA.
 Note that, because we are running a new instance of Ktor, the success or failure of the test does not depend on whether your application is running at 0.0.0.0.